 This helps in preventing accidental injury to cattle.
 Pastures and fields lined with wood fence also give farms and ranches that classic look.

 However, maintenance is a factor with wood fencing.
 Painting and staining is a daunting task.
 Large cattle can easily break the horizontal rails used to build wood cattle fence.
 Although, adding a hot wire will help prevent cattle from breaking rails.

 But, there will always be maintenance and upkeep.
 It is not uncommon to use wood cattle fence along roadsides and closer to barns, then switching to wire fencing to fill out the remainder of the fenced in areas.

 Cattle Fence Panels

-Cattle fence panels are much stronger than woven wire fence and much easier to install.
-Thick gauged wire strands welded together form the panels.
+Cattle fence panels are much stronger than other types wire fence and much easier to install.
+Thick gauged wire strands welded together from the panels.
 As result, they do not need stretched like other wire fences.

 This eliminates the need for heavy end and corner posts with bracing.
 Steel “T” posts or star pickets driven into the ground hold cattle panels in place.

 However, attaching them to heavier wood posts is better for more permeant solutions.

 Cattle fence panels are great for temporary corals and paddocks.
 Allowing easy removal and relocation when needed.
 They are the only fence that style that allows for this.